-Files Created After Error Is Logged
+Files Created after Error is Logged

-When the OpenVMS Management Station server is first installed on a system, the TNT\$SERVER_ERROR.LOG error log contains errors that indicate that the TNT\$ACS.DAT and journal files could not be found.
+When the OpenVMS Management Station server is first installed on a system, the TNT\$SERVER_ERROR.LOG error log contains errors, which indicates that the TNT\$ACS.DAT and journal files are not found.
 These files are, in fact, created immediately after the errors are logged.
 You can ignore the errors.